Asia School of Business

 • Constituency and the International Corporate Person, Transnational Law Institute, King’s College London, ‘Bringing the Human Problem Back: The Example of Corporate (Ir)responsibility’, October 2020.

-• From Traction to Treaty Bound: Erga Omnes, Multinationals, and the Arbitral Use of Judge-Made Law, presented with Lina Lorenzoni-Escobar at the ESIL/Católica Global Law School conference, ‘Socially Responsible Foreign Investment Under International Law,’ Lisbon, October 2019.
+• From Traction to Treaty Bound, presented with Lina Lorenzoni-Escobar, ESIL/Católica Global Law School, ‘Socially Responsible Foreign Investment Under International Law,’ Lisbon, October 2019.

-• Institutional Moralization and International Corporate Persons, presented at the Taylor’s University Law School international conference, ‘The Future of Law & Legal Practice,’ Kuala Lumpur, October 2019.
+• Institutional Moralization and International Corporate Persons, Taylor’s University Law School, ‘The Future of Law & Legal Practice,’ Kuala Lumpur, October 2019.

-• The Individual Moralization of Corruption and the International Corporate Person, presented at the EUI Conference on ‘Corruption, Democracy and Human Rights,’ Florence, June 2019.
+• The Individual Moralization of Corruption and the International Corporate Person, EUI, ‘Corruption, Democracy and Human Rights,’ Florence, June 2019.

-• International Anti-Corruption Law and the International Corporate Person, Wharton/SciencesPo Conference on ‘The Transnationalization of Anti-Corruption Law’, Paris, December 2018.
+• International Anti-Corruption Law and the International Corporate Person, Wharton/SciencesPo, ‘The Transnationalization of Anti-Corruption Law’, Paris, December 2018.

 • International Corporate Personhood: Future Roads, UN 8th Annual Forum on Business & Human Rights, United Nations Palais des Nations, Geneva, November 2018.